Funny German Phrases: Learn 10 Hilarious Expressions | German Everywhere

 Example: "After chasing the kids around the park all day, I'm "fix und fertig".
 It's like someone has wrung me out like a rag!"
 Imagine yourself after a hard day - you feel like you've been through a centrifuge and need to be put back together into a whole being.

 "Let's not lie, who doesn't like a little happiness in life?
 The one when all the dice line up, when you win the lottery, or when your boss praises you for something you did last year.
 Well, for such moments, the Germans have a hilarious phrase: "Schwein haben"!
 Literally, it means "having a pig".
 It sounds crazy, but it makes sense, trust me!
+So it means: having luck!

 Pigs are known for being very lucky.
 After all, they always find something to eat.